tiprankstipranks

 We face strong competition.

-We compete globally with a number of other manufacturers and distributors that produce and sell similar products.
-Price, quality, delivery, technological innovation, engineering development and program launch support are the primary elements of competition.
-Our competitors include a large number of independent domestic and international suppliers.
+We compete globally with a number of manufacturers and distributors that produce and sell products that are similar to ours.
+Price, quality, speed of delivery, technological innovation, supply chain resilience, sourcing strategies (which could include the use of artificial intelligence and machine learning), engineering development, and program launch support are primary elements of competition.
+Our competitors include a large number of independent domestic and international suppliers, primarily in the automotive and industrial equipment sectors.
 A number of our competitors are larger than us and have more diverse product portfolios, and some competitors have greater financial and other resources than we do.
 Our customers, faced with intense international competition, have continued to expand their global sourcing of components.
-As a result, we have experienced competition from suppliers in other parts of the world that enjoy economic advantages, such as lower labor costs, lower health care costs, lower tax rates and, in some cases, export or raw materials subsidies.
+As a result, we have experienced competition from suppliers in other parts of the world that enjoy economic advantages, such as lower labor costs, lower healthcare costs, lower tax rates and, in some cases, export or raw material subsidies.
 Increased competition could adversely affect our business, financial condition and results of operations.
-In addition, any of our competitors may foresee the course of market development more accurately than we do, develop products that are superior to our products, produce similar products at a cost that is lower than our cost, or adapt more quickly than we do to new technologies or evolving customer requirements.
+In addition, any of our competitors may foresee the course of market development more accurately than we do, develop products that are superior to our offerings, produce similar products at a cost that is lower than our production cost, or adapt more quickly than we do to new technologies or evolving customer and regulatory requirements.
 As a result, our products may not be able to compete successfully with our competitors' products, and we may not be able to meet the growing demands of customers.
-These trends may adversely affect our business, financial condition and results of operations, including our sales and the profit margins on our products.
+These trends could adversely affect our business, financial condition and results of operations, including our sales and the profit margins on our products.

 Competition - Risk 2

 Maintaining a strong position in the Chinese market is a key component of our global strategy.
 The vehicle and other equipment supply markets in China are highly competitive, with competition from many of the largest global manufacturers and numerous smaller domestic manufacturers.
-As the Chinese market evolves, we anticipate that market participants will act aggressively to increase or maintain their market share.
-Increased competition may result in price reductions, reduced margins and our inability to gain or hold market share.
+As the Chinese market evolves, many market participants have acted aggressively to increase or maintain their market share.
+Increased competition has contributed to pricing pressure, reduced margins and limited our ability to gain or hold market share.
 Our business in China is also sensitive to economic, political, social and market conditions that drive sales volumes in China.
 If we are unable to maintain our position in the Chinese market or if vehicle sales in China decrease, our business, financial condition and results of operations could be adversely affected.
 In addition, there continues to be significant uncertainty about the future relationships between the U.S. and China, including with respect to trade policies, treaties, government regulations and tariffs.
-Any increased trade barriers or restrictions on global trade, particularly trade with China, could adversely impact our business, financial condition and results of operations.
+Any increased trade barriers or restrictions on global trade, particularly trade with China, could adversely impact our competitiveness in the Chinese market and our business, financial condition and results of operations.

 Sales & Marketing - Risk 1